dorian-burihabwa-sonarsource/epfl-sonar-workshop/README.md

 - Enter "spring-petclinic" as the project name and project key, and click "Set Up"
 - Select ["Locally"](http://localhost:9000/dashboard?id=epfl-sonar-workshop&selectedTutorial=local),
 - On the "Provide a token" step, create the 30-days token and **make a copy of it**.
-- On the "Run analysis on your project" step, select Gradle and **make a copy of the command suggested by SonarQube**
+- On the "Run analysis on your project" step, select Maven and **make a copy of the command suggested by SonarQube**
+- **Before running the command, replace "mvn" with "./mvnw" on Linux/Mac**
 - Open a terminal at the root of the project and run the command suggested by SonarQube

 If the command succeeds, your browser tab should update soon with the results of the analysis.